mjbots/moteus/docs/reference.md

 "there is no lower bound".
 When special or the position is above this bound (and also respecting the optional upper bound), only a feedforward torque is applied.
 When outside this bound, the PID controller is used to force the position back to the bound.
+If unspecified, 0.0 is used.

 ### 0x041 - Stay within upper bound ###